Plaque symbolizing Thai democracy removed in less than a day

 Plaque symbolizing Thai democracy removed in less than a dayNew

-BANGKOK (AP) — A plaque symbolizing Thailand’s transition to democracy has been removed less than 24 hours after it was installed by anti-government demonstrators in a historic royal field.
-The weekend demonstrations were the largest this year by protesters who vowed to press on with calls for new elections and reform of the monarchy.
-The plaque had been installed at Sanam Luang on Sunday to replace one mysteriously ripped out and stolen three years ago.
-On Monday morning, journalists who went to Sanam Luang saw hardened cement in place of the plaque.
-It was unclear who ordered the removal of the plaque, and when it was removed.
+BANGKOK (AP) — A plaque honoring struggles for democracy in Thailand has been removed less than 24 hours after it was installed by anti-government protesters at a historic royal field in the capital.
+The plaque had been installed Sunday at Sanam Luang, the field where tens of thousands of people rallied peacefully over the weekend.
+The two-day demonstration was the largest this year by protesters who are calling for new elections and reform of the monarchy.
+On Monday morning, journalists saw hardened cement in place of the plaque.
+Taiwuth Kankaew, who as public works director for Bangkok’s city government is responsible for surveying and repairing damages in Sanam Luang, said he had no knowledge of who removed it.